-There will be occasions when you will meet a lot of porters carrying anything from bottles of beer to beds.
+There will be occasions when you will meet a lot of porters carrying anything from bottles of beers to beds.
 Please respect that this is their job and that they may not like having their photo taken in these circumstances.
-Travellers should avoid paying for the right to take a photo as this has been found to encourage a begging mentality in the locals.
+Travelers should avoid paying for the right to take a photo as this has been found to encourage a begging mentality in the locals.
 Instead you can send back copies via your tour leader / guide or directly to the people themselves.
 The locals gain a great buzz from seeing themselves in photos and it encourages a ‘sharing’ rather than ‘taking’ attitude towards photography.
 Also in many cases the locals could never afford to take photos themselves.

 While you are welcome to pack your video cameras, there are some places that we request you not to film.
-In some small villages, homestays and remote communities, the local people consider filming to be too intrusive and recording aspects of their private lives.
+In some small villages, home stays and remote communities, the local people consider filming to be too intrusive and recording aspects of their private lives.
 In these communities we also request the utmost courtesy and discretion with still cameras.
 Your tour leader / guide will advise you in this regard.

 Drugs & Alcohol

 Foreigners are not exempt from such penalties if convicted of such a crime.
-It is not acceptable to indulge in opium, marijuana ( except Shiva’s birthday in Kathmandu) or other illegal drugs whilst on trips.
-Your group leader / guide has grounds for asking you to leave a trip if you are found to be using or carrying illegal drugs.
+It is not acceptable to indulge in opium, marijuana smoking except during Shiva’s birthday which is known as Shivratri and celebrated in Pashupatinath in Kathmandu, Nepal, or any other illegal drugs whilst on trips.
+Your group leader / guide have grounds for asking you to leave a trip if you are found to be using or carrying illegal drugs.

 The use of alcohol also needs to be carefully considered, especially in smaller villages and tribal regions.
 In these areas our ‘privileged’ status brings with it a responsibility to promote the good in our cultures and not the excesses.
-Many village people cannot afford to purchase alcohol and so see our sometimes excessive consumption as a sign of affluence and elitism.
+Many village people cannot afford to purchase alcohol and see our sometimes excessive consumption as a sign of affluence and elitism.
 For some the lure to taste that influence causes them to ignore family responsibilities and spend their income on alcohol.
 This is not something Earthbound Expeditions wants to be responsible for, particularly in hill tribe towns where drug addiction is already a major problem.
-Furthermore, out of control drunken Westerners can damage our positive relationships with locals and negatively change the group dynamics.
+Furthermore, out of control drunken Westerners can damage our positive relationships with the locals and negatively change the group dynamics.